nguyenxuanthuan200/math-util/README.md

 ## Wellcome to Math-Util repository.
-This repo offers various math methods used in your
+This repo offers various math methods used in your projects as the helper ones.

-projects as the helper ones.
+### You will find in this repo: